alopatindev/alopatindev.github.io/_posts/2018-01-14-how-to-take-notes-like-a-programmer.markdown

 TODO comments are [considered as antipattern](http://wiki.c2.com/?TodoCommentsConsideredHarmful) by some developers, though I still find them useful for personal projects and notes.

-You **don't have to finish** your research in the future review, it's just a sign there's something you don't know well and you might would like to improve knowledge in a particular area, **if you encounter it** in practice.
+You **don't have to continue** your research in the future note review, TODO comment is just a sign there's something you don't know well and you might would like to improve knowledge in a particular area, **if you encounter it** in practice.

 ### Review and Improve